m-daniela/chat-app/Notes/Final/thesis4.md

 The message is then sent along with a header containing the authentication key idetifier and the message key.
 To keep backward compatibility between the versions, the key identifier is composed of the lower 64 bits of the SHA1 hash of the authorization key[@mtproto_desc].

 For the secret chats, the message key also depends on the secret chat key.
 The keys are generated and exchanged using the Diffie-Hellman protocol and they are 256 bytes long.
-To ensure forward secrecy, the users initiate the re-keying protocol after 100 encrypted and decrypted messages or after it was in use for more tha a week and the old keys are deleted [@mtproto_pfs].
+To ensure forward secrecy, the users initiate the re-keying protocol after 100 encrypted and decrypted messages or after it was in use for more than a week and the old keys are deleted [@mtproto_pfs].

 The messages are encrypted using AES256 in IGE mode and an 256 bit IV, where the encryption key is obtained from the hash of the message key.
 The message key is the middle bits obtained from parts of the shared secret, plaintext message and some random padding.
 The encryption key fingerprint and the message key are, also, added over the ciphertext [@mtproto_e2ee].
 To decrypt, the steps from creating the ciphertext and keys are taken in reverse order.